gelolee/add-to-cart/README.md

 # add-to-cart
-To view my website follow this steps.
+To setup and run my code follow this steps.
+If you have any problem just email me

 1. If you are in my repository Switch the branch to master.
 2. Then click "<>Code" and download the zip file.